Indian Premier League (IPL) Sponsors 2026

 In January 2024, TATA secured the IPL title rights for the next five years (2024–28), renewing its association with a record-breaking sum of INR 2,500 crore.

-As part of the deal, TATA will be the title partners for both the IPL and the Women’s Premier League (WPL).
+As per the current agreement, TATA acts as the title partner of both the IPL and the Women’s Premier League (WPL).

 Premier Partners